raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

 In many cases this is fine.
 But conceptually, writing it this way means that our exponent function needs to know whether it is memoized or not.
 This runs counter to our "Allongé" style of writing things that can be composed without them needing to know anything about each other.

-For example, if we wanted a non-memoized exponentiation function, we'd have to duplicate all of teh code, with a minor variation:
+For example, if we wanted a non-memoized exponentiation function, we'd have to duplicate all of the code, with a minor variation:

 ```javascript
 const exponent = (x, n) => {